-Learn about some of history’s most famous pirates below:
+Learn about some of history’s most famous pirates below.

 François L’Olonnais was a French pirate who attacked ships and towns in the 1660s.
-His hatred for Spaniards was legendary and he was known for his cruelty toward Spanish prisoners of war.
+His hatred for Spaniards was infamous and he was known for his cruelty toward Spanish prisoners of war.
 His savage life came to an equally savage end as he was captured, hacked to pieces, roasted over a fire, and reportedly eaten by a tribe of cannibals in the Gulf of Darien.Wikimedia Commons

 2 of 28